io-informatics/jackson-jsonld/README.md

 ```

 ## Use it
-The first think you need is to register the module in jackson.
-The module constructor takes a function that returns the jsonld context of your application.
+The first step is to register the module with jackson.
 ```java
     // this configure the JsonldModule with an empty default context. objectMapper.registerModule(new JsonldModule());
 ```
-If you want to provide a default JSONLD context for your application check the other constructors of [JsonldModule](https://github.com/io-informatics/jackson-jsonld/blob/master/src/main/java/ioinformarics/oss/jackson/module/jsonld/JsonldModule.java#L25)
+If you want to provide a default JSON-LD context for your application check the other constructors of [JsonldModule](https://github.com/io-informatics/jackson-jsonld/blob/master/src/main/java/ioinformarics/oss/jackson/module/jsonld/JsonldModule.java#L25)

-Now we can have annotated java beans which can serialized using Jsonld.
+Next, we can have annotated java beans which can be serialized using Jsonld.
 For instance:

 ```java
     @JsonldType("http://schema.org/Person")